 CRANBERRIES

-The tartness of the cranberries counters nicely with the sweetness of the honey, orange juice, and orange essential oil.
+The tartness of the cranberries counters nicely with the sweetness of the honey and orange juice.
 They pair great with meat and add a distinct, yet delicious flavor to this dish.

 Cranberries are great for your health and are known as a superfood!
 Feel good about adding these!